 January 3, 1988

 Paul concluded his letter to the church in Rome by warning the believers of the dangers presented by those who cause divisions.
-Alistair Begg reviews the characteristics of these people and reminds us what our response to them should be.
-It is God who establishes our faith so that we can stand strong when we come across wicked men, and we can rest with confidence in the power of our wise God.
+Alistair Begg reviews the characteristics of such people and reminds us what our response to them should be.
+It is God who establishes our faith so that we can stand strong when we come across wicked men.
+We can rest with confidence in His wisdom and power.

 1I commend to you our sister Phoebe, a servant1 of the church at Cenchreae, 2that you may welcome her in the Lord in a way worthy of the saints, and help her in whatever she may need from you, for she has been a patron of many and of myself as well.